HessamCheraghi/resume/README.md

 # Hessam A. Cheraghi

-I am a Front-End Engineer with 2 years of experience in developing websites and applications.
-My experience comes from a blend of technical and soft skills providing problem-solving and effective communication with the team, allowing me to help with any project.
+Passionate Front-End Engineer with 2 years of experience building user-friendly interfaces and scalable applications.
+Proven ability to collaborate, solve problems, and deliver high-quality code.
+Seeking a challenging role to contribute to an innovative team.

 ## Contact Details